maxguzenski/react-easy-style/README.md

 After all there's two project that came with very cool ideas:

-1) react-css that looks like to be the only one that notice that style and react props/state are very tight one to another.
+1) [ReactCSS](http://reactcss.com/) that looks like to be the only one that notice that style and react props/state are very tight one to another.

-2) Css-module, that without loose the power of css, fixed global scope issue.
+2) [css-modules](https://github.com/css-modules/css-modules), that without loose the power of css, fixed global scope issue.

-This project try to put to gather reactccss and css-module into a simple and very small library.
+This project try to put to gather reactccss and css-modules into a simple and very small library.

 ##How?

-Create you css/sass/less using :local from css-module:
+Create your css/sass/less normally, using :local from css-modules:

 ```sass